Thulana-Thidaswin/Intellignosis/README.md

 # Intellignosis
-Our work on our SDGP Project
+Our work on our SDGP Project uwu